 With many orders that need to be shipped before Diwali, sea and air freight can get costly due to peak pricing.
-This is why planning and shipping ahead of time is crucial to save costs and avoid stoppages.
+Planning and shipping ahead of time are crucial to save costs and avoid stoppages.
 To avoid shipping disruptions:

 - Shipments must reach the port at least five days before Diwali breaks.

 - Indents must be booked a minimum of two weeks in advance to ensure a guaranteed spot on the vessel.

 A point must highlight that sometimes transporters may postpone at least one of the large shipments, often a week or two after Diwali.
 Depending on your planning, this could be more or less of an issue.
 Most ports resume regular shipping roughly one week after Diwali.
 Check with your freight forwarding company from time to time what they recommend to avoid delivery exceptions.

 Working with a trusted freight forwarder or a manufacturing partner is crucial during the Diwali rush.
 These partners are usually backed by shipping companies that are well systematized to deal with the high demand caused by the busy Diwali orders.